Physics-informed deep-learning applications to experimental fluid mechanics: Physics-informed super-resolution of flow fields in time and space

 \Cref{fig:channel_r1,fig:channel_r2} depict contours of the velocity components $(u, v, w)$ and the spanwise vorticity $(\omega_z)$ obtained from the PINN--t3--s16 and the PINN--t3--s8 models compared with the reference data at $t$ = 1.0 and 3.0, respectively.
-Our results show that the PINN--t3--s16 can reconstruct the continuous solution with very good accuracy.
-Moreover, it can be seen that the PINN--t3--s8 model is also able to provide valuable insight into the dynamics of the larger turbulent scales while the accuracy of the reconstructions is lower.
-The results also indicate that the relative Euclidean errors of the wall-normal and spanwise velocities are much higher than that of the streamwise velocity.
-This is caused by the larger amplitude of the streamwise velocity than the other two velocity components.
-A proper normalization may lead to a more balanced accuracy.
+Our results demonstrate that the PINN model PINN--t3--s16 can effectively reconstruct the continuous solution of the velocity components in all three directions, with cross-correlation coefficients yielding $r_u$ = 0.999, $r_v$ = 0.981, and $r_w$ = 0.9871, indicating promising accuracy.
+Additionally, the relative Euclidean errors of the wall-normal and spanwise velocities are observed to be much higher than that of the streamwise velocity.

+Moreover, it is of interest to investigate the range of scales that can be reconstructed by the various models.
+To this end, we computed the inner-scaled streamwise one-dimensional premultiplied power-spectral density (PSD) of the various velocity components at $y^+ = 30$ obtained by the PINN--t3--s16 and PINN--t3--s8 models, as depicted in \cref{fig:psd_channel}.
+The reconstructed spectra obtained by PINN--t3--s16 agrees very well with the reference data for the larger wavelengths, indicating that the model can reconstruct the large-scale features of the flow.
+For the streamwise, wall-normal and spanwise velocity components, the spectra exhibit deviations with respect to the ground truth for the scales smaller than $\lambda^+_x = 51.0$, 39.7 and 32.4, respectively.
+Furthermore, the spectra reconstructed by PINN--t3--s8 exhibit higher deviations with respect to the ground truth with those obtained by PINN--t3--s16 model for all the velocity components, a fact that is caused by the reduced spatial resolution.

 The effect of noise on the accuracy of the reconstructions is also assessed and the results are reported in \cref{tab:errors_channel}.
 We observe that very good results can be achieved, even in the presence of 5\% noise, from the PINN--t5--s16 and PINN--t3--s16 models.
 For the PINN--t5--s16 model trained on the noisy data, the highest error is obtained for the wall-normal velocity and it is equal to $\epsilon_w$ = 21.78\%, while the lowest error is again obtained for the streamwise velocity, and it is equal to $\epsilon_u$ = 4.61\%.
+The cross-correlation coefficient of spanwise vorticity obtained by the PINN model PINN--t3--s16--c5 is 0.98, while PINN--t5--s16--c5 yields 0.94.
+In comparison, the noisy reference data yields $r_{\omega_z}$ = 0.81, indicating the promising performance of PINNs in removing noise from the reference data.